apache/beam/website/www/site/content/en/documentation/ml/overview.md

 ## Data processing

 You can use Apache Beam for data validation and preprocessing by setting up data pipelines that transform your data and output metrics computed from your data.
-Beam has a rich set of [IO connectors](https://beam.apache.org/documentation/io/built-in/) for ingesting and writing data, which allows you to integrate it with your existing file system, database, or messaging queue.
+Beam has a rich set of [I/O connectors](https://beam.apache.org/documentation/io/built-in/) for ingesting and writing data, which allows you to integrate it with your existing file system, database, or messaging queue.

 When developing your ML model, you can also first explore your data with the [Beam DataFrame API](https://beam.apache.org/documentation/dsls/dataframes/overview/).
 The DataFrom API lets you identify and implement the required preprocessing steps, making it easier for you to move your pipeline to production.